Research Track—12 Courses Total

 - Allow sufficient time for committee review and to enable you to take one or more additional history course(s) should your petition be denied.

 - You should give your petition to the associate director, who shares it with the chair of the Undergraduate Studies Committee.

 - Courses taken abroad may also be used towards the major, pending approval of the petition, however more than half of the requirements for the major must be met by registering for courses bearing University of Chicago course numbers.

 - Petitions for courses abroad must include course syllabi, descriptions, and course work.

 - Generally, no more than two petitions per student will be approved

 Courses counting towards the history major are normally taken for quality grades.
 The History Research Colloquium (HIST 29600s), HIST 29801 BA Thesis Seminar I, and HIST 29802 BA Thesis Seminar II must be taken for quality grades.
 In exceptional circumstances, you may petition to allow a course taken for a pass grade (work of C– quality or higher) to count towards the requirements of the major.
-You should consult with the undergraduate program coordinator and your College adviser about the appropriateness of a pass grading in your larger program of study.
+You should consult with the associate director and your College adviser about the appropriateness of a pass grading in your larger program of study.

 We encourage you to double major in history and another discipline, with the following stipulations:

 - Double counting: courses that are cross listed with another department may be used for both majors.